 SUMMARY AND CONCLUSIONS

-The appropriate methodology of calculation of maximum WSD power levels with the protection of the primary DTT service must consider the effective impacts of WSD interference on the DTT receiver and on the DTT reception quality.
+The appropriate methodology of calculation of maximum WSD power levels with the protection of the primary DTT service must consider the effective impact of WSD interference on the DTT receiver and on the DTT reception quality.

-Based on the studies presented above, location specific emissions of WSDs can be limited by a determined level of location probability degradation, where a reference protection ratio is considered and an overloading threshold is respected.
+Based on the studies presented above, location specific emissions of WSDs can be limited by determined levels of location probability degradation, where reference protection ratios are considered and overloading thresholds are respected.
 It is needed further investigation on:

-The path loss model for short distances between WSD transmitter and DTT receiver;

-The modeling of interference signal at DTT receiver;

 Suitable levels of location probability degradation, possibly variable according to the location;

 Reference values of protection ratio;